arangodb/oskar/README.md

 where
 - `flags` are listed above in `--help-flags`
 - params are:
-  - weight - sequence priority of test, 250 is the default.
+  - priority - sequence priority of test, 250 is the default.
-  - wweight - execution slots to book. defaults to 1, if cluster 4.
+  - parallelity - execution slots to book. defaults to 1, if cluster 4.
   - buckets - split testcases to be launched in concurent chunks Specifying a `*` in front of the number takes the default and multiplies it by the value.
 - suffix - if a testsuite is launched several times, make it distinguishable